Initial Rent, Bond and Fee

 The Residential Tenancies Act (RTA) requires Landlords to keep accurate records of all rent payments made by tenants and furthermore has made it an ‘Unlawful Act’ (Section 30 (2)) should the landlord fail to keep proper records!
 The act also requires landlords to issue rent receipts for certain moneys (Section 29) and again failure to issue such receipts is an unlawful act.

-As a ‘systems’ based organization we operate a state of the art computer software programme (Aspect Systems) which keeps track, on a daily basis, of all the rent payments received from the tenancies under our management.
+As a ‘systems’ based organization we operate a state of the art computer software programme (Palace) which keeps track, on a daily basis, of all the rent payments received from the tenancies under our management.
 Should a tenant default then we are immediately alerted and can take the appropriate action.
 (See ‘Issuing Notices’)

 Monthly Accounting to Owners